deepspacerobots/code-test-boarding-pass/README.md

 1. **Redesign the boarding pass using only CSS and HTML**
 2. **Account for the technical requirements of the airline**
-   - The design should showcase elements of the airline's brand in a clear, but attractive manner.
+   - Showcase the [airline's brand](https://news.delta.com/delta-air-lines-logos-brand-guidelines), but do not let it overwhelm the actionable content.
    - Bar codes must be included for passenger check-in/tracking.
    - The passenger's identity must be clearly displayed for manual verification.